purplebase/purplestack/CONTEXT.md

 ### Rendering Note Content

+**⚠️ Important**: `NoteParser` is a generic component in `/common/`.
+Never modify it with app-specific behavior - use its callback system for customization.
+See the **Common Widget Architecture** section in Code Guidelines.

 Use `NoteParser.parse()` to automatically detect and render NIP-19 entities, media URLs, and links in note content:

 ```dart